Recruiting | 8Min Read

 Stages of Headhunting

-In addition, they create a job guide which includes details such as the contract, company culture, positive points, brand image, confidential agreements and information.
+In addition, they create a job guide that includes details such as the contract, company culture, positive points, brand image, confidential agreements, and information.
 Also, the transition from a current to a new employee is confidential in the case of high-level executives in a large organisation.

-Before beginning this stage, the company must update and polish its website, social media and job board pages, as candidates will check them to know more about them.
+Before beginning this stage, the company must update and polish its website, social media, and job board pages, as candidates will check them to learn more about them.

 Headhunters aim to source candidates who are a perfect fit according to the given requirement data.